 This course provides an introductory framework for many of the courses taught in the Business Technology Program.
-Organized around the traditional management functions of planning and controlling, a managerial foundation is laid for later instruction in human resource management, small business management, financial management, and entrepreneurship.
-Students will complete a research paper on a successful major corporation or an influential business leader.
-Learners are presented a behavioral orientation to management where they are required to solve problems, make decisions, respond to situations, and work in group activities which simulate many of the day-to-day challenges and opportunities faced by real managers.
+Organized around the management functions of planning, organizing, leading, and controlling, a foundation is laid for later instruction in human resource management, small business management, financial management, and entrepreneurship.
+Learners are required to solve problems, make decisions, respond to situations, and work in group activities which simulate many of the day-to-day challenges and opportunities faced by real managers.
 FA